Update: to read my complete 27 product full review of The Ordinary please click HERE.

 I am by no means in the anti-aging bracket yet, but I love this anyway.
 It is definitely more for those with mature or dry/dehydrated skin and I think it would be a great way to add an active yet light layer of hydration for the upcoming colder months.
 I also like to think this is working as a preventative treatment and I’ve really enjoyed it so far.

 The Ordinary are just getting started and coming soon is a whole bunch of new products that I am so excited about.
 Below is four that are at the top of my list starting with the Azelaic Acid Suspension 10%.
 I have wanted to incorporate azelaic acid in to my routines for years now, but struggled to find it in a product that worked for me due to other acids included that I can’t use (lactic acid) or the percent being too low to really see any results.
 I really can’t wait for this one!
 Next, I am so ready for the Caffeine Solution 5% + EGCG to launch since ‘tired’ is my new middle name, my eyes really need some perking up and this is supposed to work on eye contour pigmentation and puffiness.
 The last two are very different Vitamin C products and despite my not so good track record with that ingredient, I really want to use it because I know so many people (including my mum) who have seen great results with it.
 Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F is a high potency light oil and Magnesium Ascorbyl Phosphate 10% is skin brightening cream emulsion that is on the gentler side, and I looking forward to testing both.
 Not only that, after falling hard for the Retinoid serum I cannot wait for the launch of Retinol 1% and think it will be interesting to compare the results.
-These should be available over the next few weeks and you can pre-order them here.
 I also love the packaging update for some of the products and am glad to see the brand taking the customer feedback on board.

 Whether you love or hate Deciem, love or hate this new line, there’s no denying that this is a good thing for the mainstream beauty industry.
 For far too long many brands have preyed on our insecurities and desperation, abused our trust and basically ripped us off, and The Ordinary is working to change that.
 This may be “bare bones” beauty, but at least it’s honest and inclusive.
 Effective doesn’t have to mean expensive anymore and we no longer have to be at the mercy of brands that need to charge premium prices to cover the cost of lovely but pointless luxe packaging, a celebrity spokesperson or huge ad campaigns.
 Yes, the line is lacking in “luxury”, but I don’t need these products to be that as nearly every other product in my stash (cleansers, toners, oils, balms, masks etc etc) is lush enough for me.
 What The Ordinary is giving us instead is modern skincare that has the potential to work wonders at prices that anyone can afford and that is revolutionary.